How to Homeschool High School: How to Level Up a Course Meaningfully

 - Spanish I and Spanish II did not need to record levels.
 (If he had chosen Spanish as a college major, he would have recorded levels.)
 In this case, the student simply liked Spanish and studied it a lot.

-- Phys Ed was recorded without levels.
+- Phys Ed recorded without levels.
 It is a non-core course and not in his chosen major.

 - Fine Arts: Chorale & Madrigals, Praise Band, Art Fundamentals, Art Basics, Drama Production are recorded without levels but listed in detail because this student was exploring a Humanities or Fine Arts major.